 2. Read: the introduction on page 2.

-3. Read: the article “Organization.”
+3. Read: the article “What is Communication?”

 5. Assignment Description:

 Look around and observe examples of the different parts of communication; note which parts are used and not used in conversations you observe (including intention, attention, duplication, understanding and whether the people involved are factually being source-point or receipt-point).
 Continue to observe communications around you until you can easily identify the various parts of communication and identify any parts which are absent or not being used correctly.

 How do intention and attention relate to successful communication?

 8. Assignment Description: